Maxwell013/Lima/README.md

 - `END_OF_LINE_SUFFIX`,   `true`,  Toggles the display of a end of line following the message

 ## Changelog

+### Version 2.0.0 - Lima release
+- Changed the naming and branding of the library
+- Changed the LogTag and LogType implementation to avoid unwanted behaviour
+- Changed macro naming for consistency

 ### Version 1.1.2 - Namespace convention
 - Changed the namespace naming convention to lowercase for consistency